alzatraz/smallworld/README.md

 To create the databsases, we used differents ressources:
 - for the country names, we scrapped a Wikipedia page (https://fr.wikipedia.org/wiki/Liste_des_pays_du_monde), using regular expressions.This allowed to capture, in addition to the country names themselves, the way to combine them (the article 'of' in French depends on the grammatical gender, and countries can have unexpected genders...).
 - for the famous people names, we created a list manually
 - for the first names (that appear in station names like Saint Marcel), we used a dataset provided by Data.gouv.fr (https://www.data.gouv.fr/fr/datasets/liste-de-prenoms/).
-Since the dataset was quite huge, we just selected names that were labeled as 'French'
+The advantage of this dataset was that it also contained gender informations, which was useful to determine easily which of "Sainte Marie" and "Saint Marie" was correct.
+Since the dataset was quite huge, we just selected names that were labeled as 'french'

-To combine the different elements, we thought of a station as the result of a probabilistic tree.
-The output of our tree has roughly 4 forms:
+To combine the different elements, we thought of a station name as the result of a probabilistic tree.
+The output of our tree could roughly have four forms:
-- a urban element plus a name (famous person or saint something)
+- a urban element plus a name (famous person or saint something) : Place Emile Zola
-- a urban element plus a country name
+- a urban element plus a country name : Place de la Grèce
-- a simple name (famous person or saint something or religious place plus saint something)
+- a simple name (famous person or saint something or religious place plus saint something) : Emile Zola
-- a simple country name
+- a simple country name : Grèce

 A more detailed version of this kind of grammar can be found above, using regular expressions.